What I Learned About Painting Water from Jack Wilkinson SmithJan 26, 2021

 How to paint water?
 It’s a good question!
 Water is a very difficult subject to paint.
 Trying to capture how light interacts with water can be super frustrating.
 Luckily, we can learn from those who have walked the path before us.
 Today we’re going to be looking at an ocean painting by Jack Wilkinson Smith.

-Long ago a great artist once said, ‘For an Impressionist to paint from nature is not to paint the subject, but to realize sensations.’
-The man who expressed this thought was Paul Cezanne, a French Impressionist painter of the late 20th century.
+Long ago, a great artist once said, ‘For an Impressionist to paint from nature is not to paint the subject, but to realize sensations.’
+The man who expressed this thought was Paul Cezanne, a French Impressionist painter from the late 20th century.
 Many years later, American artist Jack Wilkinson Smith would bring these words to life.
 It was exciting for me to study his work and discover better how to paint water!

 I really enjoyed doing this master copy of Jack Wilkinson Smith’s ocean piece.
 We’ll learn more about his story in a just a bit, but for now, let’s focus on what makes his work unique, and what I tried to capture in my version of this dynamic ocean painting.